patonlab/DvTE/README.md

 nprocs=32 #Number of processors (See ACME specifications)
 ```

-5) Congratulations, all your QM input files have been generated and can be submitted for calculations on your HPC resources
+5) Congratulations, all your QM input files have been generated and can be submitted for calculations on your HPC resources.

 ## Dynamic Vertical Triplet Energy Processor (DvTEProc)